starfrost013/SymX/SymX/Content/readme.txt

 x86-64: Windows 10, version 1607 and later or Windows 11
 Windows Terminal (faster text drawing)

+WARNING:
-Warning: On Windows 10, version 1507 (10240) and earlier operating systems, using the SymX 3.1 UI (normal verbosity) will cause SEVERE rendering issues due to a lack of support for virtual terminal sequences.
+On Windows 10, version 1507 (10240) and earlier operating systems, using normal velocity will cause SEVERE rendering issues due to a lack of support for virtual terminal sequences.
-Please use a newer operating system or verbose mode in order to get correct functioning.
+Please use a newer operating system (1511 minimum, 1607 recommended) or a different verbosity levels in order to get correct rendering on normal verbosity.

-Verbose mode and, in future, the SymX 4 UI will be a lot slower in conhost than Windows Terminal due to Terminal's faster (and non-blocking?) text rendering.
+Normal and verbose mode will be a lot slower in conhost than Windows Terminal due to Terminal's faster (and non-blocking?) text rendering.
 Conhost blocks on text render and slows down all threads.

 Also, excel converts any "xe000" string to scientific notation.
 Either turn off scientific notation or use a different tool (such as Notepad or klogg) to work around this.

-4.0.0 Alpha 3 (July xx, 2022):
+4.0.0 Alpha 3 (July 19, 2022):
 * Added configurability.
 Settings can be optionally stored in SymX.ini, and will be loaded from it if it exists.
 Additionally, you can use the -inipath option in order to specify a custom INI to load.
 * Fixed a crash when -outfile specified a folder or file that already existed.